 Slavic Languages & Literatures: Czech, Polish, Russian, and Ukrainian language courses and Bosnian/Croatian/Serbian language tutorials

 South Asian Studies: Hindi-Urdu, Nepali, Sanskrit, Tamil, Thai, Tibetan language courses and Bahasa Indonesia, Bengali, and Burmese language tutorials

 Students can also take advantage of Harvard’s state-of-the-art Language Resource Center with a multitude of digital resources like smart classrooms, online language-learning and production software like Adobe’s Creative Cloud, non-English-language DVDs and videos, international HD TV, audio and video materials for coursework, and computers for multilingual web-browsing.

-The LRC and its dedicated staff are located on the 4th floor of Lamont Library.
+The LRC and its dedicated staff are located in the basement level of the Science Center.

 A Foreign Language Citation allows you to offer proof, upon graduation, of a high level of competency in a foreign language, an advantage when applying for graduate programs, grants, or employment.

 Students can earn a Foreign Language Citation on their transcript by taking four courses (4 credits per course) in the same language beyond the first-year level, at least two of them at the third-year level or above.
 Students benefit from early planning, so reach out to language departments early to set your path.
 For further information about meeting the Citation requirements, consult the Harvard College Handbook for Students.